ramantehlan/AlvisAI/README.md

 > Note: Bot will work now but you still need to teach your bot.
 To do that just got to **http://host/ai_box/ai/program_o/admin/** and log in with your Program-O details which you filled in step `Install Bot`.

-> AlvisAI is also referred as zimp or zimpbox at various places in app.

 **That's it!
 AlvisAI is alive now** :sparkles: :boom: :sparkles: :boom:

+> **Warning: AlvisAI is also referred as zimp or zimpbox at various places in app.**